 London Met Professor organises conference to support the development of 5G mobile technology.

-London Met lecturer organises insightful 5G conference
+London Met lecturer organises a conference on the future of mobile internet

 A London Met lecturer organised a conference on 5G mobile technology, in conjunction with the Institution of Engineering and Technology.